DanerSound/LearningVim/README.md

 ```
 This will open the file you want to edit with vim.

+## Vim Modes
+VIM has three modes:
+* Insert Mode- stuff you type is added to the buffer
+* Normal Mode- keys you hit are interpreted as commands
+* Visual Mode- allows you to select blocks of text

 ## Exit and save on Vim

 ###### **On Normal Mode**